 P2P has the funds sent and delivered from person to person through an app that acts like a digital wallet.
 A gateway service is different in that it is connected to a financial institution to allow that institution to send and receive those funds.

 New Research: The data shows that applications for online rent payment services from landlords and property managers have increased by almost 20% in 2021 compared to pre-pandemic data.
 At its peak, this number spiked by as high as 40% in February 2021.
 Whitepaper and more information available here | Rentec Direct Releases New Data on Online Rent Payments in 2021, Makes Predictions for 2022

 Reasons Not to Accept Rent Payments from Zelle, Venmo, and CashApp

 Although tempting to allow tenants to pay with these convenient services because they were designed for other purposes, they lack some of the more important features a landlord relies on for receiving tenant rent payments electronically.

 If you have your properties structured in an LLC or other entity, this could be considered co-mingling funds and open you up personally to liability on your rentals.

 The income from these apps must report to the IRS that you personally received the funds rather than the funds going into your rental entity, which could complicate your tax reporting and increase your audit risk.

-Tenants can issue chargebacks to most of these services for up to 6 months and there is no recourse for landlords when they are accepting personal payments via any of these platforms.
-Imagine losing 6 months or rent suddenly!
+Tenants can issue chargebacks to most of these services for up to 6 months, and there is no recourse for landlords when they are accepting personal payments via any of these platforms.
+Imagine losing 6 months of rent suddenly!